Skip to content

 Collects all the parts of the Shadow War story from Batman #122-123; Robin #13-14; Deathstroke Inc. #8-9; Shadow War: Alpha #1; Shadow War: Omega #1; Shadow War Zone #1.

-As the Infinite Frontier era comes to an end, new creative teams are taking over the main Batman series (Chip Zdarsky & Jorge Jiménez) and Detective Comics (Ram V & Simon Spurrier).
-The next book will probably get pushed over to the Dawn of the DCU era, the timeline around Dark Crisis is still a bit murky for now.
+As the Infinite Frontier era came to its conclusion, new creative teams took over the main Batman comics (Chip Zdarsky & Jorge Jiménez) and Detective Comics (Ram V & Simon Spurrier).

-The new Batman Incorporated series from Ed Brisson and John Timms features Ghost-Maker and his team of Batmen!
+The new Batman Incorporated comics from Ed Brisson and John Timms feature Ghost-Maker and his team of Batmen!

 Also available in Batman Incorporated: The Complete Series.